-My name is Daniel Walsh and I am announcing my candidacy for the position of SGA Senator in the Culverhouse College of Commerce.
-I am a Freshman majoring in Business Management with a specialization in Marketing.
-I achieved Dean’s list this past semester and I am an active member of Delta Tau Delta, in which I serve on the recruitment and the social committees.
-I am running for this position because I believe I would be an effective liaison between the Culverhouse students and the University.
-Being approachable is a critical quality a representative in the Senate should possess, and this is one of the characteristics that I exemplify.
-I am motivated to listen and act upon students’ needs such as increased library hours and tutor availability.
-Promoting internship opportunities within Culverhouse by providing more events such as career fairs and the Sophomore LAUNCH are resources I would continue to support to help students prosper after college.
-I believe I would be a good candidate due to my willingness to speak up and voice my opinion.
-I am open-minded and proactive in achieving my goals.
-Overall, I am running for this position to help give back to the students of the University because I believe I would be a valuable resource to the Student Government Association and help them better our campus.
+My name is Thomas Kollie and I am proud to announce my candidacy for the position of SGA Senator in the Culverhouse College of Commerce.
+I am a Freshman majoring in finance.
+I am an active member of Delta Tau Delta, in which I served as pledge class president, and am currently serving as philanthropy chair.
+I am running for this position because I believe I would properly represent Culverhouse students and the University.
+Being a personable individual that people feel they can approach with ideas is an important quality for a senator to have, this is a quality that I pride myself in having.
+I plan to act on students’ needs such as increased library hours and easier access to study tools.
+I hope to increase opportunities within Culverhouse by providing more events such as career fairs and the Sophomore LAUNCH to benefit students in their journey after college.
+I believe I would be a good candidate due to my willingness to speak up and voice my opinion, but also my ability to work well with others.
+I am an open-minded person and always like to take other’s ideas and opinions into consideration when making a decision that could affect a mass amount of people.
+Overall, I am running for this position to help give back to the students that make our University so special.
+I believe I would be a valuable asset to our Student Government Association and help them better our campus.